-Babywearing can provide a loving and safe environment for your baby.
+Babywearing can provide a loving environment for your baby.

 Please use common sense and these safety guidelines while wearing your baby.